Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 For this project, you will need to have the following components :
   A raspberry PI PICO
-  A USB cable to connect the PC to the PICO (micro USB cable) One ou a couple of LED's
+  A USB cable to connect the PC to the PICO (micro USB cable) One or a couple of LED's
-  1 kOhms resistors
+  One or a couple kOhms resistors
-  1 push button for the reset of the PICO
+  One push button for the reset of the PICO

+In this example, we will control the I:O 1, 2, 16 and 18 of the PICO MCU